-A school that is responsible for making a FAPE available to a student with a disability must obtain informed consent from the parent(s) of the student or adult student before the initial provision of special education and related services to the student.
+A school that is responsible for making a FAPE available to a student with a disability must obtain informed consent from the parent(s) of the student or student who is an adult before the initial provision of special education and related services to the student.

-A school must make reasonable efforts to obtain informed consent from the parent(s) or adult student for the initial provision of special education and related services to the student.
+A school must make reasonable efforts to obtain informed consent from the parent(s) or student who is an adult for the initial provision of special education and related services to the student.

-If the parent(s) of a student or adult student fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, the school:
+If the parent(s) of a student or student who is an adult fails to respond to a request for, or refuses to consent to, the initial provision of special education and related services, the school:

 - 1. May not use the procedural safeguards (i.e., mediation, due process complaint, resolution meeting, or impartial due process hearing) in order to obtain agreement or a ruling that the services may be provided to the student; - 2.
-Will not be considered to be in violation of the requirement to make available a FAPE to the student because of the failure to provide the student with the special education and related services for which the parent(s) refuses to or fails to provide consent; and - 3.
-Is not required to convene an IEP Team meeting or develop an IEP for the student.
+Will not be considered to be in violation of the requirement to make available a FAPE to the student because of the failure to provide the student with the special education and related services for which the school requests consent; and - 3.
+Is not required to convene an IEP Team meeting or develop an IEP for the student for the special education and related services for which the school requests consent.

-If, at any time subsequent to the initial provision of special education and related services, the parent(s) of a student or adult student revokes consent in writing for the continued provision of special education and related services, the school:
+If, at any time subsequent to the initial provision of special education and related services, the parent(s) of a student or student who is an adult revokes consent in writing for the continued provision of special education and related services, the school:

 - 1. May not continue to provide special education and related services to the student but must provide prior written notice, as described under the Prior Written Notice heading, before ceasing the provision of special education and related services: - 2.
-May not use the procedural safeguards (i.e., mediation, due process complaint, resolution meeting, or an impartial due process hearing) in order to obtain agreement or a ruling that the services may be provided to the student: - 3.
-Will not be considered to be in violation of the requirements to make FAPE available to the student for the failure to provide the student with further special education and related services: and - 4.
-Is not required to convene an IEP Team meeting or develop an IEP for the student for further provision of special education and related services.
+May not use the procedural safeguards (i.e., mediation, due process complaint, resolution meeting, or an impartial due process hearing) in order to obtain agreement or a ruling that the services may be provided to the student; - 3.
+Will not be considered to be in violation of the requirements to make FAPE available to the student for the failure to provide the student with further special education and related services for which the school requests consent; and - 4.
+Is not required to convene an IEP Team meeting or develop an IEP for the student for further provision of special education and related services for which the school requests consent.